Masaaki-75/Numerical-Methods/README.md

 # NumericalMethods
-Codes related to my coursework of Numerical Methods (2021, spring) in SYSU.
+MATLAB codes related to my coursework of Numerical Methods (2021, spring) in SYSU.